Autobiography into fiction

 Are there any other costs?
 Is there anything I need to bring?

 Ideas for a project or a work-in-progress.
 You should also bring paper and pens or pencils.
-You are welcome to bring a laptop or a tablet to use during in-class writing exercises if you feel it will help you.

 When I've finished, what course can I do next?